popsolutions/openventilator/03_Pneumatics/HollandValve/README.md

-This valve block design is currently under test.
+This directory contains a design of a 3D printable valve block.
-A build description will follow.
+A functional description and a build description will follow.

+Version v1.0 is tested to work.

+Version v1.2 contains an extra small one-way valve from PUMP to OVP It is untested.